thisdougb/thisdougb.github.io/_posts/2016-07-22-Less-Friction-With-Continuous-Refactoring.md

 In the end I knew the logic so well that a re-write took only about an hour.

 What has my iPhone app experiment to do with DevOps?
-Well I was trying to minimise the technological span of the code, no v1.0 variables or methods hanging around like a bad smell.
+Well I was trying to minimise the technological span of the code.
 When that span is narrow, everything in the code/design is relevant, intuitive and understandable.
 Redundant variables and methods have been removed.
 Variables who's meaning has changed have been renamed appropriately.